bgh-github/streamlink-handoff/README.md

 An important part to this is the so-called native messaging 'host', which can be thought of as the local app/program/binary that an extension implementing native messaging exchanges messages with.

-Some applications may directly integrate their own native messaging host capabilities (KeePassXC being [one](https://keepassxc.org/docs/KeePassXC_UserGuide.html#_setup_browser_integration) [example](https://addons.mozilla.org/firefox/addon/keepassxc-browser/)).
-In the case of Streamlink Handoff, an intermediary host program script - for which first time manifest and host program setup actions are provided below - can act as conduit between the browser extension and Streamlink whereby:
+Some applications may directly integrate their own native messaging host capabilities.
+In the case of Streamlink Handoff, an intermediary host program script - for which first time manifest and host program setup steps are provided below - can act as conduit between the browser extension and Streamlink whereby:

 > A Streamlink Handoff browser extension action is invoked, per [manifest definition](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/Native_messaging#app_manifest) sends message to -> host program script -> which in turn calls Streamlink, relaying on the video URL and any other playback preferences